 - The international level of the university or school, number of Eiffel sholarchip holders in the past and whether they promote the program;

 - The priority given to the candidate’s country of origin.

 My experience as an Eiffel Scholarship holder in France

-I was one of those people who believed that scholarships were reserved for students with the best grades, so when I was looking for my master I didn’t even cross my mind to apply for a scholarship, even less that I could win one.
-Fortunately for me, it is the universities and schools that postulate the students for the Eiffel scholarship, and the school to which I applied considered that I would be a good candidate for this scholarship and proposed me to apply.
+I was one of those people who believed that winning a sholarship was reserved for students with the best grades, so when I was looking for my master I didn’t even cross my mind to apply for a scholarship, even less that I could win one.
+Fortunately for me, it is the universities and schools that postulate the students for the Eiffel scholarship, and the school to which I applied considered that I would be a good candidate for winning a scholarship in France, and proposed me to apply.